Skills matrix

 A skills matrix is a framework used to map employees’ skills and their levels.
 It’s a grid that contains information about available skill and their evaluation.

-It is used to manage, plan, and monitor existing and desired skills for a role, team, department, project, or an entire company.
+A skills matrix is a valuable tool used to manage, plan, and monitor both existing and desired skills for a role, team, department, project, or the entire company.

 Example of a skills matrix